-The Noble Qur'an, as the book of guidance for the entire human race, satisfies the needs of the gentry of sages as well as the commonality.
-In some verses-such as the chapter of Monotheism (Sūra al-Tawhīd) and the first verses of the chapter of Iron (Sūra al-Hadīd)-one can see the profundity, which, over the many ages, has inspired Islamic theosophy and Gnosticism with a sense of On the other hand, the kindly exhortation of direction. some other verses addresses those people who have been inflicted by polytheism and have been led astray with respect to al-tawhīd al-rubūbī and al-tawhīd al-ibādī.
-As God, the Exalted, decrees enjoinment by wisdom, admonishment, and kindly exhortation-"And call those unto way of thy Lord with wisdom and kindly exhortation and dispute with them in the manner which is the best" 1 the apostles in general, and their last and greatest in particular, were heedful of their audience's capacity of comprehension.
-They exemplified the creed "We the congregation of prophets converse to people according to the capacity of their intellects."2 and the Noble Qur'ān, on occasions, uses it as well.
-On many issues, which the Shiite Imams, peace be with them, have propounded with demonstrations ($bar\bar{a}h\bar{n}$), they have, on certain appropriate occasions, taken recourse to admonition and kindly exhortation (al-jadal al-ahsan).
+The Noble Qur'ān, as the book of guidance for the entire human race, satisfies the needs of the gentry of sages as well as the commonality.
+In some verses - such as the chapter of Monotheism (Sūra al-Tawhīd) and the first verses of the chapter of Iron (Sūra al-Hadīd) - one can see the profundity, which, over the many ages, has inspired Islamic theosophy and Gnosticism with a sense of direction.
+On the other hand, the kindly exhortation of some other verses addresses those people who have been inflicted by polytheism and have been led astray with respect to al-tawhīd al-rubūbī and al-tawhīd al-ibādī.
+As God, the Exalted, decrees enjoinment by wisdom, admonishment, and kindly exhortation - "And call those unto way of thy Lord with wisdom and kindly exhortation and dispute with them in the manner which is the best" [159] - the apostles in general, and their last and greatest in particular, were heedful of their audience's capacity of comprehension.
+They exemplified the creed "We the congregation of prophets converse to people according to the capacity of their intellects."
+[160]

-In a lengthy tradition in Al-Ihtejāj, when Imam Ja'far al-Sādiq, peace be with him, was asked about the jadals of the Prophet, he answered that God had obliged him to use jadal
+In a lengthy tradition in Al-Ihtejāj, when Imam Ja'far al-Sādiq, peace be with him, was asked about the jadals of the Prophet, he answered that God had obliged him to use jadal and the Noble Qur'ān, on occasions, uses it as well.
+On many issues, which the Shiite Imams, peace be with them, have propounded with demonstrations (barāhīn), they have, on certain appropriate occasions, taken recourse to admonition and kindly exhortation (al-jadal al-ahsan).